 What software do I need?

-This isn't as easy a question to answer as it seems because one person's preferences in software are not necessarily going to be the same as the next person's.
+This isn't as easy a question to answer as it seems.
+That's because one person's needs and preferences in software are not necessarily going to be the same as the next person's.
 It's also matters who your clients are and what profession/field/industry they are in (this is called a target market).
 For example, someone who works with attorneys may need specialized practice management software, whereas someone who doesn't won't need that at all.
 You see?

 RESOURCE: Here's a blog post with some basics that will be helpful in getting started: Dear Danielle: What Software Do I Need for an Administrative Support Business?

 RESOURCE: Want to know how to determine your target market and find clients?
 Download our free guide: How to Choose Your Target Market